CalyxOS/calyxos.org/pages/install/devices/jasmine_sprout/mac.md

 <a class="btn" href="https://release.calyxinstitute.org/jasmine_sprout-factory-202109290.zip">Download CalyxOS Image</a>

 Save this image in the same directory as device-flasher.
-This image will **only** work for **Xiaomi Mi A (jasmine_sprout)**.
+This image will **only** work for **Xiaomi Mi A2 (jasmine_sprout)**.
 Any attempt to install this image on a different device model may brick (destroy) the Android device.

 Do not extract or rename the zip, simply copy it as-is.